 We do understand, and hope that you do too, that repeatedly saying “bans won’t work” isn’t as effective as following that up with, “here’s something that might.”
 Why wouldn’t we try crowd-sourcing school, church, and business safety/security with real-time location-based alerts for lock-downs and communication?

 We won’t even get into how a pistol grip, or any other cosmetic feature, makes a new firearm more lethal.
-If you want more on this argument, check out my article on the Federalist: 10 Common Arguments for Gun Control, Debunked.

 What is Banned by the Assault Weapons Bill of 2019?

 UPDATE: The actual language of the bill is finally available!